adept-anyball/.github/profile/README.md

   <img src='https://github.com/user-attachments/assets/baf4e37a-e5a8-46d3-9f48-b12d4a77d95e' width='420' float='right' />
 </p>

-## 55 mm ball
+## 50-55 mm ball (short version)

-Fits a 55 mm ball.
-It might fit other sizes, but this has not been tested yet.
+Designed for a 55mm ball, but fits 50-55 mm balls.
 In this mod, the bottom and top parts of the original Adept case have been modified.

 <p>
   <img alt='55mm short top' src='https://github.com/user-attachments/assets/52295a09-00fc-4d23-a0a1-48b52354a990' height="320px" float="left"/>